Whyte Museum: Founders

 Peter and Catharine Whyte met at the Boston Museum of Fine Arts.
-Peter was a typical "Banffite", he participated in all the activities the area offered like skiing, hiking, horseback riding, etc. He was also an artist and had learnt a lot by accompanying artists that came to Banff in the early 20th century, including Carl Rungius, Aldro Hibbard, and J.E.H.
+Peter was a typical "Banffite", he participated in all the activities the area offered such as skiing, hiking, horseback riding, etc. He was also an artist and had learned much by accompanying artists who came to Banff in the early 20th century, including Carl Rungius, Aldro Hibbard, and J.E.H.
 MacDonald.
-He drove tour busses and limousines for the Brewster Company.
+He drove tour buses and limousines for the Brewster Company.
 Catharine was born and raised in Concord, Massachusetts to a fairly affluent family.
 Her father had been the treasurer and Vice President of the Stone & Webster Engineering Firm and her mother was a business woman in the 1890s.
 Her grandfather, Edward Sylvester Morse, had been the first director of the Peabody Museum in Salem.
 Her affluent lifestyle gave her a great childhood, but she was looking something more in her life.
 Peter and the Canadian Rockies offered her that; Catharine was a free spirit, and she believed in happiness over material goods.
-Peter and Catharine got married in 1930, and moved out to Banff to start their lives together.
+Peter and Catharine were married in 1930, and moved to Banff to start their lives together.
 Catharine fell in love with Pete's mountains quickly.
 Their first summer they dedicated to painting wilderness and First Nations people, and in the autumn they arranged with Earl Spencer to build their log home studio, still located today on Museum property.